SetVenue Cancellation Policy

 (d) Host insolvency or bankruptcy.
 If a Host enters bankruptcy or insolvency proceedings, has a receiver or trustee appointed over its assets, or otherwise is unable to perform under the Booking, SetVenue may, in its discretion, treat the situation as a Host-attributed cancellation under §5(a), refund the Guest in full to the extent funds are recoverable from Stripe, and pursue any shortfall from the Host's payout balance, the Host's Connected Account, or the Host directly.
 SetVenue does not guarantee Guests against Host insolvency.
 Where the Host is in active bankruptcy, recovery actions are subject to 11 U.S.C. § 362 automatic-stay considerations.

 (e) Recording-disclosure failure.
 If a Guest discovers an undisclosed audio or video recording device at the property in violation of Property Owner Agreement § 4.4, the Guest may, in addition to any private remedy under Guest Agreement § 10, request that SetVenue cancel the Booking under this §5(e).
-Where SetVenue does so, the Guest receives a 100% refund of the full amount paid at checkout, including the Guest Service Fee, less any Stripe Processing Fees that Stripe does not return; the Host may also be subject to the consequences in §4.2 and AUP enforcement.
+Where SetVenue does so, the Guest receives a 100% refund of the full amount paid at checkout, including the Guest Service Fee; the non-returned Stripe Processing Fee is borne as allocated in §7.4 (the Host) and is not deducted from the Guest's refund.
+The Host may also be subject to the consequences in §4.2 and AUP enforcement.

 Refund outcomes on SetVenue-initiated cancellations:

-- If the cancellation is attributable to the Host's violation or condition: the Guest receives a 100% refund of the full amount paid at checkout, including the Guest Service Fee, less Stripe Processing Fees.
+- If the cancellation is attributable to the Host's violation or condition: the Guest receives a 100% refund of the full amount paid at checkout, including the Guest Service Fee; the non-returned Stripe Processing Fee is borne as allocated in §7.4 (the Host) and is not deducted from the Guest's refund.
 The Host may also be subject to the consequences in §4.2.

 - If the cancellation is attributable to the Guest's violation: the Guest is not entitled to any refund beyond what is required by applicable consumer-protection law, and SetVenue may also retain its portion of any earned platform fee.
 No portion of the amount paid at checkout is returned except as required by applicable law (including, without limitation, any non-waivable chargeback or payment-card network right preserved under §1).